Friday, 10 September 2010 HomeAbout UsUsing this SiteSpread the Word!Contact Us

 Scientific research shows that happiness has real health implications, providing proof that happiness has a physiological effect on conditions such as diabetes and heart disease.
 Findings suggest that those who are happier heal more quickly, have stronger immune systems and, on average, live longer.

-Happiness Protects the Heart
+Happiness Protects the heart

 A team from University College London found that happiness leads to lower levels of stress-inducing chemicals.
 [1] They found that when happier people experienced stress, they had low levels of a chemical that is associated with increasing the risk of heart disease.